xianhu/PSpider/README.md

 ### Features of PSpider
 1. Support multi-threading crawling mode (using threading and requests)
 2. Support distributed crawling mode (using threading, requests and redis)
+3. Support using proxies for crawling (using threading and queue)
-3. Define some utility functions and classes, for example: UrlFilter, get_string_num, etc
+4. Define some utility functions and classes, for example: UrlFilter, get_string_num, etc
-4. Fewer lines of code, easyer to read, understand and expand
+5. Fewer lines of code, easyer to read, understand and expand

 ### Modules of PSpider
 1. utilities module: define some utilities functions and classes for spider